What is a Green Schoolyard?

 NATIVE HABITAT

-Los Angeles is in a drought!
-By installing infrastructure such as cisterns, bioswales, and permeable pavement, water can be cleaned and captured instead of rushing out to the ocean, full of pollutants.
+Los Angeles regularly experiences drought conditions but there are ways to be more prepared for these dry spells.
+By installing infrastructure such as cisterns, bioswales, and permeable pavement, stormwater can be cleaned and captured instead of rushing out to the ocean, full of pollutants.
 This keeps our waterways cleaner and healthier while recharging groundwater reserves we’ll need in the future.
 READ MORE

 REDUCE HEAT